tychusyuan/ThinkInEnglish/2021_ree_guy.md

 Money.
 This is Free City.

-You could rob a store,
-carjack someone,

-punch a pedestrian in the face.
+You could rob a store,carjack someone,punch a pedestrian in the face.
 You'll figure it out.

 Oh, I'd never hurt innocent people.